Fail Monastery: The Trinitarians

-In 1459 King James II and his Queen, Mary of Gueldress submitted a petition to suppress the order of Trinitarian Friars and to pass their churches and revenues to the Trinity Collegiate Church and Hospital in Edinburgh.
+In 1459 King James II and his Queen, Mary of Gueldress submitted a petition to suppress the Trinitarian Order and to pass their churches and revenues to the Trinity Collegiate Church and Hospital in Edinburgh.
 The given reason was that the friars were evil, unclean, and unfit to continue observance of their rule.
 The public outcry was such that the petition was refused, however an echo of substance in the allegations is derived from the above quoted rhyme.

 Thomas the Rhymer

 William Wallace's biographer, Thomas the Rhymer, is said to have been at Fail when William Wallace was imprisoned by the English in 1305.
 He is said to have been a frequent visitor to the Minister and may have retired to Failford and died there.

 The dissolution of the monastery

 The lords of Council ordered the destruction of the monastery in 1561, however two poor men still lived in the convent in 1562 and had £22 a year for subsistence while four old beidmen of the convent lived outside.
 The term 'convent' at that time did not infer a community of women.

 In 1565, Robert Cunninghame, minister of Fail, granted a charter to J. Cunninghame Esq that conveyed to him the lands of Brownhill, and the farms of the Fail estate.
 William Wallace, brother of Sir Hugh Wallace of Craigie Castle appears to have then acquired the patronage of the monastery.
 He died in 1617.

 The Wallace family of nearby Craigie carried out repairs the Ministers dwelling, converting it into more of a defensive structure, known locally as the 'Fail Castle' and marked as such on some of the contemporary maps.